dogweather/forkful/content/en/vba/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?

-Working with XML in Visual Basic for Applications (VBA) involves parsing, creating, and modifying XML documents within the context of Microsoft Office applications.
-Programmers turn to this capability for integrating Office applications with web services or other data sources that emit XML, facilitating data exchange and reporting functionalities.

 ## How to:
 To start interacting with XML, one usually employs the `MSXML2.DOMDocument` object.
 This interface enables you to load, parse, and navigate XML documents.
 Below is a simple example demonstrating how to load an XML file, navigate its structure, and read attributes and text content.

 ```basic